A serious answer to 20 serious questions.

 14. Ruth 1:16-17 sounds to me like wedding vows.

-It's interesting that you mention that.
+Answer - It's interesting that you mention that.
 I've always been fascinated by the way some Christians compartmentalize their thinking on the gay issue.
 Many anti-gay Christians are scandalized if we suggest the possibility that Ruth and Naomi were lesbian lovers.

 Yet they never view it as weird or logically contradictory when an opposite sex couple uses Ruth's love-pledge to Naomi (one woman pledging her life-long love and devotion to another woman) to evoke their own opposite sex love.

 If heterosexuals view Ruth's poignant pledge to Naomi as perfectly describing their own love as a heterosexual couple, why is it such a stretch to believe that Ruth was expressing the same loving commitment to Naomi?
 I've asked this question of some heterosexuals but have not received a satisfying answer.

 The common answer is, Yes but Ruth later married a man that Naomi helped find for her, which "proves" Ruth and Naomi were not lesbians.
 That's an interesting answer but it might be helpful to reread the answer to Question 7 above.
 In an agrarian economy where widowed women were usually not land-owners, how else could a woman survive except to marry a man?
 That's my answer.